drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 #.
 Turn any available device (ceph-volume decides what 'available' is) into an
    OSD on all hosts that match the glob pattern '*'.
-(The glob pattern matches against the registered hosts from `host ls`) A more detailed section on host_pattern is available below.
+(The glob pattern matches against the registered hosts from `ceph orch host ls`) See :ref:`cephadm-services-placement-by-pattern-matching` for more on using ``host_pattern``-matching to turn devices into OSDs.

 #.
-Then pass it to `osd create` like this:
+Pass ``osd_spec.yml`` to ``osd create`` by using the following command:

    .. prompt:: bash [monitor.1]#

      ceph orch apply -i /path/to/osd_spec.yml

-   This instruction will be issued to all the matching hosts, and will deploy these OSDs.
+   This instruction is issued to all the matching hosts, and will deploy these OSDs.

    Setups more complex than the one specified by the ``all`` filter are possible.
 See :ref:`osd_filters` for details.